netdata/netdata/docs/netdata-cloud/README.md

    Netdata Cloud is a fundamental component for achieving an optimal cost structure and flexibility, in structuring observability the way that is best suited for each case.

 2. **Role Based Access Control (RBAC)**: Netdata Cloud has all the mechanisms for user-management and access control.
-It allows assigning all users a role, segmenting the infrastructure into rooms, and associating rooms with roles and users.
+It allows assigning all users a role, segmenting the infrastructure into rooms, and associating Rooms with roles and users.

 3. **Access from anywhere**: Netdata agents are installed on-prem and this is where all your data are always stored.
 Netdata Cloud allows querying all the Netdata agents (Standalone, Children and Parents) in real-time when dashboards are accessed via Netdata Cloud.